pivotal/docs-tap/vscode-extension/about.hbs.md

 This Tanzu Developer Tools extension enables you to rapidly iterate on your workloads on supported Kubernetes clusters with Tanzu Application Platform installed.

-Tanzu Developer Tools for VS Code currently supports VS Code on macOS and Windows OS for Java applications.
+Tanzu Developer Tools for VS Code currently supports VS Code only on macOS for Java applications.

 ## <a id="extension-features"></a> Extension Features